College visits are so exciting! Sure, they can be nerve-wracking and your student might have a million questions all at once:

 - Spend the night on campus

-Many universities offer large group tours only, whereas small private colleges often do personal campus visits.
+Many universities offer large group tours only, whereas small private colleges often offer personal campus visits.
 The personal campus visit means you have the opportunity to tailor your individual visit to you.
-You can dive into meals, clubs, the social scene, classes and residence halls.
+You can dive into meals, clubs, the social scene, classes

 The hardest part might seem like it should be the simplest.
 Which colleges should you visit?
-Ask yourself a few questions to determine where you’d like to go:
+Ask your child a few questions:

-- Have you applied to any schools?
-Visit the colleges you’ve applied to or you’ve been granted admission to.
+- Which schools do you want to apply to?
+Visit the colleges your student plans to apply to or has been granted admission to.
+(I know, seems super obvious.)

 Step 2: Contact the admission office.

 You can sign up for a college admission visit by calling the admission office.
-Most colleges have a campus visit coordinator that will answer the phone and schedule your visit.
+All colleges have a campus visit coordinator who answers the phone and schedules your visit.
+Most of these individuals are super friendly and welcoming!

 You can also visit the college’s website to set up your visit.
-Know that if you register online, you can’t every intricacy of your visit worked out, particularly really specific requests.
+However, I encourage you to resist the temptation to do that.
+Know that if you register online, you can’t discuss every intricacy of your visit, particularly really specific requests.
+(Like meeting with the dietician on campus away from the dairy section, or whatever your specific needs are!)

 Step 3: Decide on a date and time.

-Also, leave yourself plenty of time to do a visit.
-Allow yourself at least two hours to go on a tour and meet with an admission counselor, though you might even need four hours to get your whole visit in.
+Don’t forget to leave yourself plenty of time to do a visit.
+Allow yourself at least two hours to go on a tour and meet with an admission counselor, though you might even need four hours to get everything checked off the list.

-Step 4: Determine what you’d like to do on your visit.
+Step 4: Determine what you’d like to do on your child’s visit.

 You may not even know your options when you set up a campus visit.
-You can:
+Your child can:

 - Do a daily visit.